roboryman/Collections/README.md

 - [x] Do not accept entries with an empty URL (re-ask?)
 - [ ] Domain checker: checks if a domain is active using URL data from Collections (optional, user can turn on/off)

-I am currently working on "Implement safeguard to prevent multiple entries of the same URL/ranking"
+I am currently working on "Domain checker"

 Feel free to commit some ideas if you want :-)